Best Time To Go

 - Two nights at Cantick Head Lighthouse on a self-catering basis

-- Car hire for three days in a small car (Ford Fiesta or similar).
-Pick up and drop off at Kirkwall Airport
+- Car hire for three/four days in a small car (Ford Fiesta or similar).
+Pick up and drop off at Kirkwall Airport or Edinburgh if opting for the ferry to and from Aberdeen

 - Whisky Regions of Scotland tasting experience at The Dunstane Houses